FreeRADIUS/freeradius-server/src/tests/multi-server/scripts/profiling/README.md

   - `phases`: script timings in seconds (`startup_s`, `send_wait_s`,
     `shutdown_s`) and `shutdown_timed_out`.

-`received` vs `loadgen.max_requests` is the direct completeness check for a
-run: a partial run (fewer requests processed) no longer has to be inferred from total-CEst outlier ratios (see cinfra-profiling-server docs/noise-floor.md).
+`completion.logged` is the direct completeness check for a run (the log line only appears when the generator reached `max_requests`): a partial run no longer has to be inferred from total-CEst outlier ratios (see cinfra-profiling-server docs/noise-floor.md). `final` totals come from the CSV's last row, written on a 1s timer, and can lag the completion totals by up to one second of traffic.

 ## generate_callgrind_report.py